Contributed By Cassels Brock & Blackwell LLP

 Title to minerals located in Canada’s three territories, the territorial sea and continental shelves and federal lands (national parks, harbours, First Nation reserves) vests in the federal Crown, as discussed above.

-Crown title to all Crown lands is subject to Aboriginal treaty rights, claims for Aboriginal title or other rights, and to the provisions of any applicable land claim agreement.
+Crown title to all Crown lands is subject to Aboriginal treaty rights, claims for Aboriginal title or other rights, and the provisions of any applicable land claim agreement

 The federal and provincial governments serve as grantor-regulator of mining activity.
 The federal government, the ten provinces and the three territories each have their own ministries, agencies or other governmental bodies that oversee the mining sector.
 Often, multiple agencies will administer separate facets of the mining business.

-In addition, there are multiple federal agencies that regulate environmental aspects of mining activity, as described in 2.1 Environmental Protection and Licensing.
+In addition, there are multiple federal agencies that regulate environmental aspects of mining activity, as described in 2.1 Environmental Protection and Licensing of Mining Projects.

 As noted above, mineral rights have a constitutional basis insofar as the rights and powers over their extraction have been constitutionally apportioned.